The Vancouver Model:

 I am experienced in a variety of programming languages, databases, statistical packages, and other software, including

-SAS (expert), R, Parscale, C++, Python, Octave, Microsoft SQL, VB Script, Active Server Pages (ASP), HTML, Microsoft Office (Word, Excel, PowerPoint, Access and Outlook), EndNote, to name but a few.
+SAS (expert), R, Python, Rust, Parscale, C++, Octave, Microsoft SQL, VB Script, Active Server Pages (ASP), HTML, Microsoft Office (Word, Excel, PowerPoint, Access and Outlook), EndNote, to name but a few.

 Need help with your project?
 Happy to help!
 Click the tab on the left for more info.

-Eric is a well-published researcher, with more than 200 publications since 1997.
+Eric is a well-published researcher, with nearly 300 publications since 1997.
 These are a mixture of first-authorships

 and coauthorships on articles published in peer-reviewed medical journals, abstracts presented at scientific meetings, research reports, invited talks and his own two graduate theses.